-When a domain name is included in the certificate, Multicert shall authenticate the Organization's right to use the domain name as a fully qualified domain name (Certificates Policy available at https://pki.multicert.com).
-In these cases, confirmation of the domain control it is required.
+When a domain name is included in the certificate, Multicert shall authenticate the Organization's right to use the domain name as a fully qualified domain name.
+In these cases, confirmation of the domain control it is required, using one of the methods described in section 3.2.2.2 of CPS.